Logann120/Business-Model-CIST2100/Value_Propositions.md

 - No requirement to continuously upgrade your systems.
 - Various forms of security and authentication for you to choose from.
 - SkyNet has the knowledge and capability to protect any and all of your sensetive information.
-- Our systems run quietly in the background for your convenience
+- Our systems run quietly in the background for your convenience.
+- Cloud backups.